ansible/ansible/rst/moduledev.rst

 Sharing Your Module
 ```````````````````

-If you think your module is generally useful to others, Ansible is preparing
+If you think your module is generally useful to others, a good place to share it
-an 'ansible-contrib' repo.
-Stop by the mailing list and we'll help you to
+is in `Ansible Resources <https://github.com/ansible/ansible-resources>`.
+This is maintained
+as a simple repo with pointers to other github projects.

-get your module included.
-Contrib modules can be implemented in a variety
+Contrib modules here can be implemented in a variety of languages.
-of languages.
-Including a README with your module is a good idea so folks
-can understand what arguments it takes and so on.
-We would like to build
-up as many of these as possible in as many languages as possible.
+We would like to build up as many of these as possible in as many languages as possible.

 `Ansible Mailing List <http://groups.google.com/group/ansible-project>`_